Teradata/developer-resources/docs/explore-and-analyze-data/magic-commands.md

 - project: Name of the project to be created.

 - env: Cloud environment where the project is hosted.
-The value can be aws, azure, gcp, or vsphere.
 For the current release, AWS and Azure are supported.

 - **`[Optional]`** team: Name of the team collaborating on the project.